Kabi10/Kabi10/README.md

 ## 🚀 About Me

-I'm a passionate **Full-Stack Developer** and **AI Researcher** with expertise in modern web technologies, specializing in building scalable, user-centric applications.
-With a Bachelor of Science degree and published research in AI ethics and mental health, I bridge the gap between cutting-edge technology and real-world impact through clean, efficient code.
+I'm a passionate **Full-Stack Developer**, **AI Researcher**, and **Computational Biologist** with expertise in modern web technologies, specializing in building scalable, user-centric applications.
+With a Bachelor of Science degree and published research in AI ethics and mental health, I bridge the gap between cutting-edge technology and real-world impact through clean, efficient code and competitive data science achievements.

 - 🔭 **Currently Working On**: [RateMyEmployer](https://github.com/Kabi10/ratemyemployer) - A comprehensive employer review platform with AI-powered insights
 - 🎓 **Research Focus**: AI ethics, mental health applications, and responsible AI development